The Cost Of Pool Building

 If you’ve ever looked into building a pool you’ll know that there’s a lot of conflicting information out there about swimming pool cost.

 Some sources tell you that building a pool starts at £20k and others suggest that it can’t be done for less than £75k.
 So which source is correct?
 (If any).
-There are so many variables when building a pool that cost estimation can be problematic.
+There are soo many variables when estimating a swimming pool cost which can easily become problematic.

 There are a wide range of swimming pool construction methods, all with their own positive and negative elements.
 For example, a resin or fibreglass pool can be fast to install, but is inflexible in design options, finishes and specifications.
 A poured or sprayed concrete pool can take 2 to 4 months to install but can – within the bounds of physics – be any shape or design you like.
 But there’s also stainless steel, panel systems and traditional blockwork to consider as well.